battle

 • Documentation: 2

-Since we have an existing relationship with Snowflake, our rep was able to get us started with Snowflake’s Copilot fairly quickly, but it did require setting up a call where they tried to upsell us on various other features and “learn more about our business.”
+Notes: Since we have an existing relationship with Snowflake, our rep was able to get us started with Snowflake’s Copilot fairly quickly, but it did require setting up a call where they tried to upsell us on various other features and “learn more about our business.”
+Since Copilot doesn't actually produce charts (it writes SQL), we had to give it a zero for charting.
 Pricing is a complex equation based on credit usage, and Copilot is wrapped into this.

 The elephant in the room